citizensadvice/react-combo-boxes/docs/combo_box.md

 This uses the ARIA 1.2 editable [combo box](https://w3c.github.io/aria-practices/#combobox) design pattern.

-> :warning: **Warning** this pattern can be useful but some users may find it difficult
-> or confusing to use.

 Combo-boxes like this are used in multiple different ways with many different interaction patterns.
 This implementation is mainly intended for finding and picking an item.